Skip to Content

 Want more information about NHS vs private hearing healthcare?

-The below link is a great source of reference if you are wondering about questions such as: what do NHS hearing aids look like? or what is the NHS hearing aids eligibility? and more.
-Because quite a lot of our patients come to us after wearing NHS hearing aids we can also give our honest NHS hearing aids review from our audiologists.
+The link below is a great source of reference if you are wondering about questions such as: what do NHS hearing aids look like?
+Or what are the NHS hearing aid eligibility criteria? and more.
+Because quite a lot of our patients come to us after wearing NHS hearing aids, we can also give our honest NHS hearing aids review from our audiologists.

-The below article is designed to just give you a taste of information surrounding NHS hearing aids and private hearing aids and healthcare - because there is so much more!
+The article below is designed to just give you a taste of information surrounding NHS hearing aids, private hearing aids and healthcare, because there is so much more!
 Click on the following link to read our article that talks about this topic in more detail.

 ►Click here to read about what private hearing healthcare services we offer